iennae/ed-training/slides/preso.md

 * Listen
 * Circle back

-^ K: this is how you transform a group into a team
+^ this is how you transform a group into a team

 ---